ybly/ybly/README.md

 # Hi, I'm Bo👋

-`Web Developer`

-A full-stack developer based in the UK.
+A software developer based in the UK.
 I enjoy building projects from the ground up, solving real-life problems with code, and creating digital experiences.

 Let's connect!